 Our patented AI collects and analyzes your content, prioritizes your best opportunities based on authority and ROI and generates initial drafts, and builds industry-leading topic models so you can always write the best content on any topic.

-First Draft is an AI-generated content solution that enables marketing teams to create content and build complete customer journeys at scale.
+This AI-generated content solution that we're working on, enables marketing teams to create content and build complete customer journeys at scale.
 The language model builds the generated output based on the associated MarketMuse Content Brief outline, a detailed content outline with unique knowledge graphs for each subheading.

 We then apply another layer of expertise by feeding the AI model a select number of additional 1-3K articles on the topic, further training the model to become an expert before the generation is created.
 This enables us to produce comprehensive, high-quality, long-form content through our model.